I’m trying something new out. I read about a book a week, I write a book report from every book I read (that I selfishly save to my hard drive).

 Willpower can be depleted.
 If you avoid the radishes you use up willpower you don’t have to prevent other things.
 So important to be aware of while you are working, spending time with others, etc…

 People who self-regulated and had better discipline / habits, building self-regulatory strength.
-Helps you focus on a goal.
+Helps you focus on a goal and will help you get past being a one hit wonder.

 If people are asked to do something that takes self-control, if they think they are doing it for personal reasons – if they feel like it’s a choice or something they enjoy because it helps someone else – it’s much less taxing.